OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-13.md

 ## Numbers 13:11

-from the tribe of Manasseh (a tribe of Joseph), Gaddi son of Susi;
+from the tribe of Manasseh, which is part of Joseph, Gaddi son of Susi;

 ## Numbers 13:12